How is Carpet Installed?

-Notice how the seaming iron is carefully removed after the seam tape has been heated underneath the two sides of the carpet seam.
+Notice how the hot seaming iron is carefully removed after the seam tape has been heated underneath the two sides of the carpet seam.
 Today they use a seaming iron that uses microwave technology.
 It heats up the hot-melt glue from above the carpet.
 After all the seams are joined and the hot-melt glue cools the carpet is ready to be stretched.

-Then the trimmed edge is tucked in where the wall meets the floor.
+Then the trimmed edge is tucked in neatly where the wall meets the floor.
 The carpet around the door jambs is then trimmed by hand and neatly tucked.
 A good installer will always remove all carpet scraps and replace all doors and sliding closet doors and hardware, and if you are really lucky he may even vacuum!

 Although this is a very basic description of how carpet is installed, it should help you to know a bit about carpet installation before your installer comes to install your new carpet.